 Vanessa recommends heading to the menu to make sure you’re shooting video at 1920x1080 and 24fps, which refers to “frames per second.”
 She also recommends setting both the exposure and focus to manual so that you can adjust them while you shoot.

 What type of camera do you use for shooting videos?
 What type of cameras are you looking at?
-Let us know in the comments below!
+Join our private Facebook group, the Animoto Social Video Marketing Community, and let us know!